Why collaborate?

 o support the local economy and the environment to add social value.

-National context: Enabler for working better together
+National context: enabler for working better together

 - The Health and Care Act 2022 describes a ‘duty to collaborate’ which applies to all NHS organisations and local authorities.
 This is really helpful as it means it will be easier to progress with our plans.